LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Overview

-My model consists of three stages: input preparation (code lines 77-79), three sets of convolutional - max pooling - activation layers (code lines 81-89), and three fully connected layers (code lines 91-100).
+My model consists of three stages: input preprocessing (code lines 77-79), three sets of convolutional - max pooling - activation layers (code lines 81-89), and three fully connected layers (code lines 91-100).
 The final fully connected layer is the regression output.

-The model includes RELU layers to introduce nonlinearity (eg. code line 83), and the data is cropped and normalized in the model using Keras cropping and lambda layers (input preparation).
-Input preparation is performed in the model because the output of the simulator will need these operations performed as well.
+The model includes RELU layers to introduce nonlinearity (eg. code line 83), and the data is cropped and normalized in the model using Keras cropping and lambda layers (input preprocessing).
+Input preprocessing is performed in the model because the output of the simulator will need these operations performed as well.

 #### Attempts to reduce overfitting in the model